OfficeDev/Outlook-Add-in-JavaScript-ModuleExtension/README.md

 * [Git Bash](http://www.git-scm.com/downloads) to run command line utilities
 * Clone this repo to your local computer

 > Note: Module extensions are only supported on Outlook 2016 for Windows.
+The are not yet supported on
+> other platforms.

 ## How to install certificates